Vegan Japanese

 • Naturally vegan and plant-based

-Key Ingredients in Eggplant Agebitashi
+Ingredients for Eggplant Agebitashi

 This dish uses a few classic Japanese pantry ingredients that create its signature umami flavour.
 If you are new to Japanese cooking, you can learn more about these staples in my guide to Japanese essential ingredients.